Helios

 Helium separation using inorganic membranes

-Helium is extracted by liquefying the natural gas.
-With the increasing production of liquefied natural gas, the number of usable helium sources has risen.
-Nevertheless, a large number of natural gas sources with low helium concentrations are not utilised due to the high energy requirement for liquefaction.
+Helium is extracted by liquefying natural gas.
+With increasing LNG production, the number of usable helium sources has risen.
+Nevertheless, a large number of natural gases with helium concentrations < 0.2 – 0.3 mol% are not used for helium extraction due to the high energy requirements of liquefaction.
+Other helium sources that do not contain natural gas were ruled out from the outset for economic reasons.
 Membranes could separate and enrich the helium from the natural gas and other gas mixtures with considerably less energy input.
 There are a few polymer membranes that can be used for this purpose.
-However, the selectivity and mass transport of the membranes are limited and the mechanical stability against high pressure and the chemical stability against hydrocarbons or sulphur compounds are low.
+However, their selectivity and flow are limited and their mechanical stability against high pressure (compaction) and chemical stability against hydrocarbons or sulphur compounds are low.

-In the project, the procedure for membrane production is carried out along the value chain, starting with carrier production, carrier testing, membrane development and their application-related characterisation options.
-The project enables future-orientated separation processes using a ceramic membrane with high He permeability and selectivity.
+The project is aimed at future-oriented separation processes using a ceramic membrane with high Helium permeance and selectivity.
 By using such a membrane, cost-intensive separation operations, such as cryogenic gas separation, could be replaced by energy-efficient and resource-saving membrane processes.

 Grant Number: